vogelb/jee-devpack-win/README.md

-# Eclipse based Java Dev Pack for Windows
+# Configurable DevPack for Windows
 [On GitHub](https://github.com/vogelb/jee-devpack-win)

-This is a lightweight Java [DevPack](http://blog.tknerr.de/blog/2014/10/09/devpack-philosophy-aka-works-on-your-machine/) for windows.
+This is a lightweight [DevPack](http://blog.tknerr.de/blog/2014/10/09/devpack-philosophy-aka-works-on-your-machine/) for windows.
 It includes standard packages needed to develop in such an environment and is based on a simple installation folder SUBSTed into a self contained work drive (no VM).

-The repository name suggests a Java EE environment, however the dev pack has evolved to be more multipurpose over time.
+The repository name suggests a Java EE environment, however the DevPack has evolved to be more multipurpose over time.

 ## General Idea